cjsrxzdyzds/GWU-AI-Brackets-2024/README.md

 In summary, my model shares some similarities with the sample model but differs in terms of architecture simplicity, preprocessing steps, hyperparameter settings, training duration, evaluation metrics, and model saving format.
 I acknowledge that the performance and effectiveness of my model may vary compared to the sample model, and I am open to experimenting with different approaches to further improve my model's predictive capabilities.

-I hope this comparison provides a clear understanding of the differences between my model and the sample model.
-If you have any further questions or suggestions, please feel free to reach out.

 ## Training

 The model is trained using the Adam optimizer with a learning rate scheduler.
 The loss function used is mean squared error (MSE), and the model's performance is evaluated using mean absolute error (MAE).

+## Functions

+The project provides the following function:

+- `find_match_winner(team_pairs_df, team_a, team_b)`: Finds the winner of a match between two specified teams based on the predicted results.

+## Results

+The trained model achieves an accuracy of around 66% in predicting the winners of matches.

+The predicted results are saved in the `predictions.csv` and `predictions(name).csv` files.

+## Contributing

+Contributions to the project are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Future Improvements